Go-broke dates pushed back for Social Security, Medicare

 Blahous says failing to finance Social Security and Medicare under its current structure “would subject the programs to perpetual renegotiation,” with the threat of benefit cuts or elimination in the future.

-Sen. Rick Scott, R-Fla., is proposing an 11-point plan that would require Congress to come up with a plan to adequately fund the programs or they would be sunsetted.
+Sen. Rick Scott, R-Fla., is proposing an 11-point governance plan that would require Congress to come up with a proposal to adequately fund the programs or potentially phase them out.

+Biden said to Scott’s plan: “That’s not the way to strengthen these programs.”

+“I will work with anyone willing to have an open and honest conversation about growing our economy, bringing down inflation, improving our fiscal position, and strengthening the programs that millions of Americans rely on,” Biden said.

 “If we were to wait until the 2030s” to take action, Blahous said, “the annual shortfall would be so large — so many times larger that it’s not possible to fathom.”